preparingforexams/actions-container/README.md

 registry.

 This action is very similar to the ones based on Docker or Kaniko.
 Unlike Docker, it can only build the current runner's platform.
-Other than Kaniko, it cannot run inside a container.
-However, like Kaniko, it doesn't require a Docker daemon.
+Like Kaniko, it doesn't require a Docker daemon and will work on third-party runners.
+Sadly, for now, it'll run in a privileged container.

 **Inputs:**